thaustein/laxar/docs/manuals/widgets_and_activities.md

 Check out the [README](../../README.md) on how to obtain the grunt-init templates and on creating an application.

 First, create a sub-directory for your new widget within a LaxarJS application:
-Each widget in the application lives within a sub-folder such of `includes/widgets`, such as `includes/widgets/shopping/cart_widget`.
+Each widget in the application lives within a sub-folder of the _widget root_ (`includes/widgets`).
+To change the widget root, modify the RequireJS path `'laxar-path-widgets'` in the `require_config.js`.

-In this example, _shopping_ is the widget category, intended to organize widgets by their general business area: _shopping_, _social_, _finance_ and so on.
+In the example directory `includes/widgets/shopping/cart_widget`, _shopping_ is the _widget category_.
+Categories allow to organize widgets by their general business area, for example _shopping_, _social_, _finance_ and so on.
-Next comes the widget name, which has to be application-wide unique.
+The last component of the widget path is the _widget name_:
+It has to be application-wide unique and must be written in lower case, with components separated by underscores.
-Widgets always end in `_widget` whereas activities always end in `_activity`.
+Regular widgets always end in `_widget` whereas activities always end in `_activity`.

 To create the actual widget, run: